 Dutrieuille graduated from Girls' High ca. 1918.
 She became active in the YWCA.
 In this period she continued to live with her parents, and appears to have attended the University of Pennsylvania for a time.
 She worked as an assistant secretary-cashier for the National Benefit Life Insurance Company in 1927-1928.

-She met John Howe, a sports editor for the Philadelphia Tribune, in 1927, and they became engaged in 1929.
+She met John Howe, a sports editor for the Philadelphia Tribune, in 1927.
 He introduced her to newspaper writing through sports coverage, and arranged for several of her articles to appear in the Tribune.
 In this period a friend of Dutrieuille's from the YWCA was contacted by the managing editor of the Philadelphia office of the Pittsburgh Courier, who was in search of someone to produce society notes and some news.
 This friend, Emilie Brown, suggested Bernice for the task, and Dutrieuille began her newspaper career covering local college athletics (particularly basketball), fraternity and sorority events, and general social news.
 By 1929 she was working for both the Afro and the Courier, and at about this time also began contributing a column to the Norfolk Journal and Guide ("Quaker Quips").
 John Howe died in 1928 of a heart condition, but Dutrieuille continued in newspaper work as a regular contributor of columns on social events to the Courier, the Afro-American, and the Philadelphia Tribune.
 In addition to her regular columns, she occasionally covered criminal trials for the Afro-American.

 Dutrieuille took a Civil Service Examination ca. 1930, receiving high marks.
 She married George Alexander Shelton in 1931; the couple was separated by 1937 but apparently never officially divorced.
 After her son Peter was born in 1936, she cut back on her newspaper work and eventually stopped for some time; she worked for the government while raising her son.
 She explained this in later years by stating that she needed a better and more stable income while Peter was in school, as she sent him to Catholic private schools.
 After Peter graduated from St. Thomas More High School, she returned to newspaper writing as a social columnist for the Afro-American.
 She continued writing for the paper until approximately 1979.